-Operational Permits and Environmental Matters
+Operational Permits

-The Company holds the necessary licences and approvals required to operate its business, including licences for the LTC homes issued by the MOHLTC (with the exception of the Orillia LTC home which it manages on behalf of Spencer House Inc., the holder of the licence from the MOHLTC).
-Management believes that each of the Leisureworld homes and their operations is in compliance in all material respects with environmental, health and safety laws.
+The Company holds the necessary licences and approvals required to operate its business, including licences for the LTC homes issued by the MOHLTC.
+Management believes that each of the Company homes and their operations is in compliance in all material respects with environmental, health and safety laws.